Details about deposits, the monthly billing cycle and service disconnection and reconnection

-The company may require from any present or prospective customer a deposit to guarantee payment of all bills.
-The deposit may be retained until the service is discontinued and all bills have been paid.
+TEP may require from any present or prospective customer a deposit to guarantee the payment of bills.
+The deposit may be retained until service is discontinued and all bills have been paid.
 Residential customer deposits will not exceed two times the estimated average monthly bill.
-Deposits will automatically be credited to the customer's account, after twelve consecutive months of service during which time the customer has not been delinquent more than two times in the twelve month period.
+Deposits will automatically be credited to the customer's account after 12 consecutive months of service during which time the customer has not been delinquent more than two times.

 A separate deposit may be required for each meter installed.

 Waiver of deposit

 A waiver of deposit may be granted depending on the following circumstances:

 - If the customer has had service of a comparable nature with the company at another service location within the past two years and was not delinquent in payment during the last 12 consecutive months of service or was not disconnected for nonpayment, or